-PPO Dental Plans and the Patient: What to Consider
+PPO Dental Plans and You: What to Consider

-If a PPO subscriber chooses to see a dentist who is not part of the dental network, some PPO plans will pay based on UCR (usual, customary and reasonable fees), but most out-of-network benefits are paid based on MAC fees (the maximum allowable charge for the plan).
-Consumers may be responsible for the difference between the MAC and the actual dental charge from a non-participating provider
+If you want to see a dentist who is not part of your PPO plan’s network, some PPO plans will pay based on a concept known as UCR (usual, customary and reasonable fees).
+Most out of network benefits, though, are paid by PPOs based on MAC fees (the maximum allowable charge for the plan).
+If MAC fees are used, you may have to pay the difference between the MAC and what your out of network dentist charges for the work.

 Summary of PPO Challenges and Strengths

-- PPO dental plans restrict costs: participating dentists have agreed to pre-negotiated fees
+- PPO dental plans help keep costs down: network dentists have agreed charge lower rates

 Shop for PPO Plans